Cornell College Fast Facts

 Admission to Cornell is selective and based on academic ability and preparedness, personal character, and meaningful extracurricular involvement.
 The Class of 2023 had middle 50% scores of 3.22-3.87 GPA, 23-29 ACT, and 1105-1315 SAT.

 Costs & financial aid

 Cornell professors are accomplished researchers, scholars, and above all, mentors.
-Ninety-seven percent of the college's tenure-track faculty hold the highest degree in their fields.
-The student-faculty ratio is 11:1, and many students work closely with faculty members on research or other projects.
+99% of the college's tenure-track faculty hold the highest degree in their fields.
+The faculty-student ratio is 1:12, and many students work closely with faculty members on research or other projects.

-Cornell's student body includes 1,100 students from 45 states and 19 foreign countries.
-The college actively cultivates diversity among its student population, and the class of 2019 includes 19 percent students of color.
+Cornell's student body includes over 1,000 students from 45 states and 13 foreign countries.
+The college actively cultivates diversity among its student population, and 20% are students of color.

-- One of 283 colleges with a chapter of Phi Beta Kappa, the oldest and most selective U.S. honorary society.
-Learn more about the relevance of Phi Beta Kappa in the article: "Choosing a College: Why Phi Beta Kappa Matters."
+- One of 290 colleges with a chapter of Phi Beta Kappa, the oldest and most selective U.S. honorary society.

 - Member of the Midwest Conference of the NCAA Division III.